 - Place on greased baking tray and lightly spray with oil

-- Bake for 15/20 mins (until golden brown)
+- Bake for approx 15 mins (until crispy and golden brown)

 - Add some Flavour - Want to boost the flavour?
 Try seasoning the flour and/or breadcrumbs with a little garlic powder, chilli powder, smoked paprika or Cajun seasoning.

 - Breadcrumbs - You can use any breadcrumbs, I believe panko breadcrumbs produce the best result and I love the extra crush they provide.